-The Inspector General (IG) Career Program (CP-55) Competitive Professional Development (CPD) opportunities are open to all Army civilian IGs - GS-09s and above serving in Series 1801positions, those Army civilian IGs working in different Series, and to the Administrative Assistants working in IG Offices provided they have met the TIGS certification.
+The Inspector General (IG) Career Program (CP-55) Competitive Professional Development (CPD) opportunities are open to all Army Civilian IGs: GS-09 thru GS-15 serving in Series 1801 positions, those Army Civilian IGs working in a different series, and those support personnel working in IG staff sections provided they have completed TIGS certification.

 CPD is funded through the Army Civilian Training, Education, and Development System (ACTEDS).
-ACTEDS funds are always subject to availability, set forth by HQDA-G-3/7 (DAMO-TRV – Civilian Training and Leader Development).
+CP55 ACTEDS funds are always subject to availability as set forth by HQDA-G-3/7 (DAMO-TRV – Civilian Training and Leader Development).

-Note: DAMO-TRV fully funds applicants, regardless of component, to attend the Civilian Education System (CES) courses such as the Foundation, Basic, Intermediate, Advanced, and the Continuing Education for Senior Leader (CESL) (Distance and Resident courses).
+Note: DAMO-TRV fully funds applicants to attend all Civilian Education System (CES) courses: the Foundation, Basic, Intermediate, Advanced, and the Continuing Education for Senior Leader (CESL) (Distance and Resident courses).

-Note: Recommendations to add and/or to change the opportunities listed are always welcomed.
-Provide your recommendations through your respective Army Career Program Manager (ACPM) and to the CP55 Program Manager.
+Recommendations to add and/or to change the opportunities listed are welcomed.
+Provide your recommendations through the respective Command Career Program Manager (CCPM) to the CP55 Program Manager.

 |Part Time University Programs- Associate Degree|

 CPD provides a valuable learning experience and competitive edge for future advancement.
 Careerists develop their own part-time course of study with local accredited colleges or universities.
-IAW AR 350-1, para 3-94/Academic Degree Training: " All degree programs, whether funded by ACTEDS or commands, must be approved by the Assistant Secretary of the Army, Manpower & Reserve Affairs.
+IAW AR 350-1, para 3-94/Academic Degree Training: " All degree programs, whether funded by ACTEDS or commands, must be approved by the Assistant Secretary of the Army, Manpower & Reserve Affairs Affairs (ASA/M&RA) ".

 |Academic Requirements for Undergraduate (Associate) University Training||

 Developmental assignment opportunities are available for the professional development of CP-55 careerists.
-These opportunities allow careerists within field organizations to work in HQDA and/or activities and vice versa.
-Developmental assignments include, but are not necessarily limited to, duties and responsibilities designed to broaden the careerists' perspectives of the issues pertinent to the Army's IG policy and practice.
+These opportunities allow careerists to work at the Department of the Army Inspector General Agency (DAIG) or other field IG offices.
+Developmental assignments include, but are not necessarily limited to, duties and responsibilities designed to broaden the careerists' perspectives of the issues pertinent to the Army and the execution of the four IG functions

 |Short Term Training|

-Programs include training and courses conducted at Army, other DoD activities and Federal agencies, symposiums, workshops and seminars providing professional training for IGs, leadership and management development programs, and other training opportunities and courses identified.
-These training and courses are 120 calendar days or less in duration.
+Programs include training and courses conducted within the Army or other DoD activities and Federal agencies, symposiums, workshops, and seminars providing professional training for IGs; leadership and management development programs; and other training opportunities and courses.
+These training opportunities are 120 calendar days or less in duration.
 Attendance at seminars and workshops must be for the purpose of training and not to participate in annual organizational meetings.
 The purpose is to broaden careerists' core and critical competencies and operational techniques for a global environment.